Belfast Kayak Club

-To build confidence and good basic skills, we try to get as many people as possible to obtain British Canoe Union Beginners and Intermediate Certificates (1-3 star personal skills awards).
+To build confidence and good basic skills, we encourage as many people as possible to obtain British Canoe Union Beginners and Intermediate Certificates (1-3 star personal skills awards).

 History of the club

 Belfast Kayak Club was founded by John Napier and Mike Totten in early 2000, but was not formally constituted until 2003, when it was recognised as a Charity by the Inland Revenue.
 However, in many respects the Club is significantly older dating back some 12 years when Paddy Boyle and Brian Maguire began to run canoeing sessions in the Robinson Centre.

 In recent years the pool sessions have been run by John Cunningham and Malcolm Vincent, with Robert Montgomery, Peter Bell, John Stuart, Patricia Scovell & Greg Miller taking people from the pool to the sea.

 The Club funds and runs introductory canoeing courses for beginners and new members, working towards two and three star awards for club members.
 We run white water training paddles, and where possible organise white water safety and rescue courses for the more advanced members, and VHF courses to enable club members to get radio qualifications.
 Every two to three years we run a Rescue & Emergency Care (REC) First Aid course.